USA 1997 "The World of Dinosaurs"

 Palaeosaniwa

-Other psrehistoric animals on the sheet margin:
+Other prehistoric animals on the sheet margin

 Archaeopteryx